StefanieSwz/fake-news-classification/README.md

 We decided to focus only on BERT, since the project is meant to showcast the whole deployment cycle of a deep learning model and supporting different model classes would increase the amount of backend code tremendously.

-Model distillation is conducted to improve inference speed using smaller pretrained architectures like DistilBert and Albert V2 and smaller finetuning layers.
+Nevertheless, model distillation is conducted to improve inference speed in context of the "scalable inference" chapter, using smaller pretrained architectures like DistilBert and Albert V2 and smaller finetuning layers.
 The notebook distillation.ipynb provides an overview over these architectures.
 However, only BERT is currently deployed in the Cloud Run.
 Although, deploying a more efficient and well-performing DistilBert model would be straightforward in our setup.